SPECS-Zurich-GmbH/nanonis_tramea/README.md

 import nanonis_tramea

-### Initializing Connection
+### Initializing Connection through the socket module

+import socket

+connection = socket.socket(socket.AF_INET, socket.SOCK_STREAM)

+connection.connect((IP_ADRESS_HERE, PORT_HERE))

-nanonisInstance = nanonis_tramea.Nanonis(6501, '10.10.10.10')
+nanonisInstance = nanonis_spm.Nanonis(connection)

 NOTE : THE PORT HAS TO BE AN INTEGER AND THE IP ADRESS A STRING

+### Enabling Debug Console Output

+The function "returnDebugInfo()" takes an integer as an argument.
+This integer should be either 1 = on, or 0 = off.
+This option is off by default.

+Enable by running:
+nanonisInstance.returnDebugInfo(1)

-### Example
+### Examples

-nanonisInstance.BiasSpectr_Open() --> Opens Bias Spectroscopy Module.
+There is a collection of examples installed with the package.

-Funtion Documentations can be found by either hovering over the function names or in the TCP Protocol Document, which is also where all the available functions are listed.
+The description of all the available functions can be found in the TCP Protocol Document, and hovering on the function depending on the used IDE.

+IMPORTANT:
+The TCP Interface requires every argument to be of certain size (see documentation).
+This is why the Numpy dependency is required, since it enables the specification of variable sizes.